jmvrbanac/Specter/docs/writing_tests/index.rst

         def sample_data(self, data_val):
             expect(data_val).to.equal('sample_text')

-This dataset will produce a Describe with two tests: "sample_data_test" and "sample_data_second_test" each passed in "sample_text" under the data_val parameter.
+This dataset will produce a Spec with two tests: "sample_data_test" and "sample_data_second_test" each passed in "sample_text" under the data_val parameter.

 :raw-html:`<i>This would produce a console output similar to:</i>`

 .. code-block:: bash

-    ExampleDataDescribe
+    Example Data
       ∟ sample data test
         ✔ "sample_text" to equal "sample_text"
       ∟ sample data second test